Install the Anthropic SDK

 uv run --with anthropic python -c "from anthropic import Anthropic; print(Anthropic().messages.create(model='claude-haiku-4-5-20251001', max_tokens=20, messages=[{'role':'user','content':'hi'}]).content[0].text)"

-If you have an older project still using pip, pip install anthropic works fine.
+Still on an older pip project? pip install anthropic works fine.

 Node